 “There’s an App for that” has become the catchphrase of the decade and for good reason.
 There are iPhone and Droid apps for everything from getting food delivered to your house to telling you when it is a good time to pee during a movie so you won’t miss anything too important.
 Seriously.
 So why wouldn’t there be an app for the winos of the world?
-We’ve decided to review the best wine apps of 2017.
+We’ve decided to review the best wine app options of 2018.

 Have you ever been in the supermarket and felt overwhelmed by the variety and plethora of options available to you?
 Gotten frustrated by looking at a wine list at a restaurant?
 How do you pick?
 How do you know what’s the best choice?
 Well, look no further because there are a bunch of FREE apps available to you.

 Wine App Options Reviewed in 2018

 I’ve collected a list of the best wine apps (in no particular order) that you should definitely download.
 Like, now.

 1. Delectable- Free for iOS & Android – Wine Scanner App

 With this wine app, you simply scan the label of the bottle of wine and Delectable instantly gives you the wine’s ratings and description, and that’s not all.
 The app also keeps track of your wines, and you can keep notes on the wine and what you thought of it.
 Also, this app is set up almost like a social media account.
 You can follow sommeliers, winemakers, and wine pros from around the world, upload photos of your wine, and tag your friends.
 Lastly, the app allows you to purchase wine directly from them and have it delivered to your door.
 Result.

 Remember To Check Out Our Article: On Champagne – ’30 Champagne Bottles That Made Us Go Wow’

 2. Vivino- Free for iOS & Android – Best Wine Label App